kucars/turtlebot_hri/README.md

 -Open the fdr_server.h file, and choose the ROS_DATA file path as you want it, and make sure you create the file tree shown yourself (i.e., go to these destinations and create the folders with the correct names).

--Find OpenCV’s cascade classifier files (the ones used in named in the file tree) and copy them to the designated destination.
+-Find OpenCV’s cascade classifier files (the ones named in the file tree) and copy them to the designated destination.

 -When you run the face recognition using your dataset, the PCA FaceRecognizer threshold of OpenCV’s implementation may not be suitable for you, and you will probably need to tune it to get a satisfactory recognition accuracy.
 That threshold is in fdr_server.h (called PCA_THRESH).